 What causes ROS1+ and ALK+ NSCLC?

 Genomic changes in ROS1 and ALK (sometimes called fusions or alterations) are found in some people with NSCLC.
-They occur when parts of one gene fuse with another, creating abnormal signals that cause cells to grow out of control and form cancer.1-3 These changes are usually found when the cancer is already advanced—either stage 3 (locally advanced) or stage 4 (metastatic).4,5
+They occur when parts of one gene fuse with another, creating abnormal signals that cause cells to grow out of control and form cancer.
+These changes are usually found when the cancer is already advanced—either stage 3 (locally advanced) or stage 4 (metastatic).

 Here are a few important things to know about ROS1 and ALK changes:

-• No smoking icon Seen in people with no history of smoking6
+• No smoking icon May be seen in people with no history of smoking

-• Not inherited icon Not inherited or passed down7
+• Not inherited icon Not inherited or passed down

-• Identifying icon Identifying these genomic changes matters—because treatments can differ6
+• Identifying icon Identifying these genomic changes matters—because treatments can differ